James Comey’s testimony: Reaction from viewers ranges from “concern,” to “not that concerned”

 At the Rite-Hite Family YMCA in Brown Deer, ordinary activities took place Thursday against the backdrop of the hearing, which was anything but business as usual.

 "It's amazing.
-I'm old enough to remember Watergate and I'm old enough to remember Iran-Contra," said Steve Fryman.
+I'm old enough to remember Watergate and I'm old enough to remember Iran-Contra," said Steve Frydman.

-Fryman said he couldn't help but watch the Comey hearing with his jaw dropped.
+Frydman said he couldn't help but watch the Comey hearing with his jaw dropped.

 "This is something completely different.
-We're talking about the head of the FBI saying he didn't trust the president," said Fryman.
+We're talking about the head of the FBI saying he didn't trust the president," said Frydman.

 At Mitchell International Airport, people came and went from each corner of the country Thursday, with every TV showing what was happening in Washington.
-Some watched, while others like Phil Crockett said they're ready to turn the page.
+Some watched while others, like Phil Crockett, said they're ready to turn the page.

 "Reading the book and then, every once in a while, I'll glance up and read what's going on and back to the book," Crockett said.